grimace/Datanucleus-Cassandra-Plugin/README.markdown

 Currently secondary indexing is automatically created for the columns of field that are annotated with the @Index annotation if the auto table create is enabled in your dn configuration.
 See the src/test/resources/META-INF/jdoconfig.xml for an example.
 Note that in a production environment you SHOULD NOT set datanucleus.autoCreateSchema="true".
 This uses the simple replication strategy with a replication factor of 1.
-This is ideal for rapid development on a local machine, but not for a production enironment.
+This is ideal for rapid development on a local machine, but not for a production environment.